4 DAYS FROM $1,899

 This morning, the Ocean Explorer arrives in Holyhead, where you’ll enjoy a short drive to Caernarfon Castle, built by King Edward I. Its impressive towers loom over the shoreline, and you can imagine why the monarch built this fortress centuries ago to control coastline supply routes and access to the agricultural resources of neighboring lands.
 Your regional expert will tell you more about the castle’s fascinating history before you depart for a traditional pub lunch.

 Afterward, visit the National Slate Museum, nestled into a mountainside, for a Victorian-era demonstration of this vanishing trade.
-Later this evening, enjoy a delectable dinner onboard, then unwind with a musical performance of Welsh folk music!
+Later this evening, enjoy a delectable dinner onboard, then unwind with a performance of Welsh folk music!

 Make the pilgrimage to St. David’s, the spiritual heart of Wales